open-crypto-broker/crypto-broker-deployment/README.md

 ### Clients Compatibility Matrix

-The `task test-sign-clients` command can build a compatibility matrix for each client, showing which profile supports which key-sizes for CSRs and also for the test Certificate Authority.
+The `task test-sign-clis` command can build a compatibility matrix for each client, showing which profile supports which key-sizes for CSRs and also for the test Certificate Authority.
-The command can take sime time, since its complexity is O(n<sup>4</sup>): for each client, each profile will be tested and for each profile each CSR and for each CSR the different CA certificates will be tested.
+The command can take some time, since its complexity is O(n<sup>4</sup>): for each client, each profile will be tested and for each profile each CSR and for each CSR the different CA certificates will be tested.
 The results are automatically gathered and are shown in a [table in the testing folder](testing/compatibility-matrix.md).

 ## Support, Feedback, Contributing